Aspheric Optics: An Overview

 Computer Users

 Biofinity Energys® and MyDay Energys® are designed for digital device users.
-DigitalBoost is an innovative single vision aspheric lens design that delivers a +0.3D digital boost, which helps reduce eye tiredness associated with digital eye strain.
-Study data demonstrates that devices users have a smaller change in accommodative micro-fluctuations (AMF) when wearing this DigitalBoost design, suggesting reduced ciliary muscle stress when reading on a smartphone or other devices at a close distance9.
+DigitalBoosttechnology is an innovative single vision aspheric lens design that delivers a +0.3D digital boost, which helps reduce eye tiredness associated with digital eye strain.
+Study data demonstrates that devices users have a smaller change in accommodative micro-fluctuations (AMF) when wearing this DigitalBoost technology, suggesting reduced ciliary muscle stress when reading on a smartphone or other devices at a close distance9.

 Which CooperVision® Lenses are Available with Aspheric Optics?